+alias

+association

+association end

+attribute

+class

+data type

+data value

+element

+link

+metamodel

+model

+package

-How each of these is used with respect to SBVR is explained below.
+How each of these is used with respect to SBVR is explained in Clauses 23.2 and 23.3.

 SBVR Content Models

+An SBVR Content Model contains SBVR Terminological Dictionary and Rulebook content as data in an XML file that uses the SBVR XMI XML Schema as its XSD.
+The SBVR XMI XML Schema describes the structure and language by which the SBVR content is represented in an SBVR Content Model XML document.

-SBVR Content models represent facts that are about or within a body of shared meanings.
-For example, facts about EU-Rent’s concepts, rules, their representations and their semantic formulations can be represented in a SBVR Content model.
-A thing represented in a model is identified by facts about the thing that satisfy a reference scheme.
-An example SBVR Content model is shown in Using MOF to Represent Semantics below.
-SBVR Content models are often incomplete representations of a body of shared meanings.
-The size of a model depends on what facts are being represented, which can be as little as a single fact.
+SBVR Content Models contain representations of facts that document the meanings, representations and supporting information in SBVR Terminological Dictionaries and Rulebooks.
+For example, facts about EU-Rent’s concepts, rules, their representations and their semantic formulations can be represented in an SBVR Content Model.
+An example SBVR Content Model is shown in Using MOF to Represent Semantics below.
+SBVR Content Models are often incomplete representations of an SBVR Terminological Dictionary or Rulebook.
+The size of a model depends on what facts are being exchanged, which can be as little as a single fact.

-One particular SBVR Content model is the SBVR Content Model for SBVR (see sub clause 25.4), which is a model of SBVR in terms of itself.
-It is described in sub clause Example SBVR Content Model below.
+One particular SBVR Content Model is the SBVR Content Model for SBVR (see Clause 25.4), which is the SBVR Terminological Dictionary for communicating about business vocabulary and business rules.
+It is described in Clause Example SBVR Content Model below.

-An SBVR Content Model instantiates the SBVR XMI Metamodel.
-It represents a fact model, which combines a conceptual schema and a set of facts.
-The conceptual schema is described by the SBVR model of SBVR.
-The facts are expressed in terms of the concepts in the conceptual schema and are limited to what is possible according to the conceptual schema.
+An SBVR Content Model instantiates the SBVR XMI XML Schema.
+It is exchanged as a fact model, which combines a conceptual schema , i.e. the SBVR XMI XML Schema (Clause 25.3) and a set of facts, e.g. the SBVR Content Model for SBVR (Clause 25.4) that contains the terminological entries in Clauses 7-21.

-All uses of the terms “conceptual schema” and “fact model” in this clause are as defined in sub clause 24.2.2.1.
+All uses of the terms “conceptual schema” and “fact model” in this clause are as defined in Clause 24.2.2.1.

-23.2.3 The MOF diagram patterns shown in the Figures in Clause 23.3 are the target patterns for the CMOF content in the SBVR XMI Metamodel (see 25.2) that is generated from the terminological entry text in Clauses 7-21 according to the transformations specified in Clause 23 (this clause).

-Metamodels

-A model is a representation of facts.
-A model instantiates a metamodel which describes the structure and language by which facts are represented in models.
-A metamodel is itself a model which instantiates the MOF model (the meta-metamodel).
-The diagram below illustrates how SBVR fits into the MOF metamodeling architecture.

-SBVR Machine-Readable File Relationships

-The SBVR XMI Metamodel (see sub clause 25.2) instantiates the MOF model.
-It describes SBVR Content models, which represent facts built on SBVR concepts represented in the SBVR Vocabulary.
+23.2.3 Transformation that creates SBVR machine-readable files

+Source of the Transformation

+All SBVR machine-readable files are generated from the natural language text in the SBVR terminological entries in the SBVR Vocabulary in Clauses 7-21.
+The SBVR Structured English styling of the SBVR terminological entries, as defined in Annex A, is used to map the content of the terminological entries to the SBVR concepts defined in Clauses 7-21.

+Targets of the Transformation

+The key target of the transformation, which is specified in Clause 23.3, is the SBVR MOF Metamodel in a UML modeling tool.

-The SBVR XMI Metamodel does not include definitions, rules, notes, examples or semantic formulations.
-Rather, it mirrors the SBVR namespaces for those vocabularies.
-It provides a MOF means of expression (classes and associations) where the SBVR vocabulary namespaces identify an English language means of expression (designations and verb concept wordings).
-Both use the same signifiers.
-A result of this alignment of the SBVR XMI Metamodel with the SBVR vocabulary is that knowledge of the vocabulary implies knowledge of the Metamodel and vice versa.
-The SBVR XMI Metamodel is serialized as an XML document (see 25.2).
+The SBVR MOF Metamodel does not include definitions, rules, notes, examples or semantic formulations.
+Rather, it mirrors the SBVR namespaces for the SBVR Vocabulary in Clauses 7-21.
+It provides a MOF means of expression (classes and associations) where the SBVR Vocabulary namespaces identify an English language means of expression (designations and verb concept wordings).
+Both use the same signifiers and express the same SBVR semantics.
+A result of this alignment of the SBVR MOF Metamodel with the SBVR Vocabulary is that the SBVR Vocabulary defines the SBVR meanings expressed by the SBVR MOF Metamodel.
+The SBVR MOF Metamodel is serialized as an XML document, SBVR XMI Metamodel (see 25.2).

+From the SBVR MOF Metamodel in a UML modeling tool, two of the machine-readable files are generated:

+SBVR XMI Metamodel (Clause 25.2)

+SBVR XMI XML Schema (XSD) (Clause 25.3)

+The SBVR Content Model for SBVR (Clause 25.4) is generated directly from the Clauses 7-21 terminological entries (see “Source of the Transformation”) into the XML data structure specified by the SBVR XMI XML Schema (Clause 25.3)

+Transformation Process

+Figure 23.1 - SBVR Machine-Readable File Transformation

 MOF Model Elements for SBVR